FormalLanguageConstrainedPathQuerying/formal-lang-course/README.en.md

 - Share the link to your fork of the repository with the instructor for it to be added to the results table.
 - You need to add reviewers to your repository with `admin` rights for reading, editing, and reviewing pull requests.

-## Homework Practical Tasks
+## Homework

-All tasks have a deadline (usually one week from when they are assigned), after which the maximum score for the task is halved.
+All exercises have a deadline (usually one week from when they are assigned), after which the maximum score for the task is halved.

 The number of reviews is limited to three.
-A review request is considered a check attempt.
+Requesting a review counts as an attempt to submit assignment.
 After three attempts, the points for the task are lost.
 The first review request must be made **before the deadline**.
 **Note**, there should be no commits between the review request and the actual review.
-This means you should ensure everything is ready before requesting a review.
+This means you must ensure everything is ready before requesting a review.
 If there are commits after the request and before the review, the points for the task will be halved permanently.

-Please note that if a review is requested but not all requirements for the solution are met (e.g., CI fails, not all parts of the task are completed, not all questions are answered, or report requirements are not followed), a detailed review of the task will not be conducted, and the attempt will be considered failed.
+Please note that if a review is requested but not all requirements for the solution are met (e.g., CI fails, not all parts of the task are completed, not all questions are answered, or requirements for the reports are not followed), a detailed review of the task will not be conducted, and the attempt will be considered failed.
 In such a case, the only feedback you may receive is something like "the task is not fully completed".
 Therefore, completing the task properly is the responsibility of the student.

-### Completing Homework
+### Completing homework

-When working on the homework, you must follow the GitHub Flow ([more info here](https://githubflow.github.io/) and [here](https://habr.com/ru/articles/346066/)).
+When working on the homework, you must follow the GitHub Flow ([more info here](https://githubflow.github.io/) and [here (in Russian)](https://habr.com/ru/articles/346066/)).

 Additionally, keep the following points in mind:
 - Each homework assignment should be completed in a separate branch.
   The branch should have a meaningful and consistent name.
 - The branch should only contain commits made by the person submitting the task, and only those commits that directly relate to solving the task.
 - The filename should reflect its content (e.g., the name of the algorithm).
 - Automatic tests should not be modified, except in cases explicitly mentioned in the task description.
-- Commit messages should be clear and reflect the essence of what was done.
+- Commit messages should be clear and reflect commit content.
 - When completing homework in a new branch, you must open a corresponding pull request to the `main` branch of your fork.
 - Note that all tests must pass, not just those related to the task being submitted in the current pull request.
 - The pull request should have a clear title and description with relevant progress points.
 - The task will be reviewed through the review of your pull request (by filling in the Reviewers field).
   Even if the task doesn't require instructor verification, a review request must still be made.
 - Once you believe the task is complete, you can request a review from the reviewer.
   - To earn full points for the task, the review must be requested **before the deadline**.
 - When the review is complete and the task is **approved**, it must be merged into the `main` branch of your fork.
-- The results of completed tasks will be reused in subsequent homework assignments.
+- The results of completed exercises will be reused in subsequent homework assignments.

 ### Получение оценки за домашнюю работу